sebastianhallen/Goose/Readme.md

 **build-directory**: specifies the build directory relative to the project root folder.
 The on save command will be run in this directory.
 **compile-command**: the command that will be run whenever a less file is saved.

-Note that the extension will run anything you put in compile-command with the same priviliges as visual studio.
-You have been warned.

-#####KTHXBAI
-We hope this helps you shave of a few seconds in your daily work.
-Let us know of any issues/bugs/feature requests.